-The execution was performed on a workstation running Ubuntu Server with a \texttt{i9-10900K} CPU (\np[cores]{16}) and \np[GB]{64} of RAM.
+The execution was performed on a workstation running Ubuntu Server with an \texttt{i9-10900K} CPU (\np[cores]{16}) and \np[GB]{64} of RAM.
+We set a maximum timeout constraint of 1:00:00 per project, which allows scaling up our experiments without an excessive debloating time.
 It took \executionTime to execute the complete \jdbl experiment on our dataset, and \debloatTime to only debloat the libraries.
-Each debloat execution is performed inside a Docker image in order to eliminate any potential side effects.
-The Docker image that we used during our experiment is available on DockerHub: \href{https://hub.docker.com/repository/docker/tdurieux/jdbl}{tdurieux/jdbl} which use \jdbl commit SHA: \href{https://github.com/castor-software/jdbl/tree/c57396a5739e6ac3b0fa434342eb57b6f945914b}{c57396a}.
-The execution framework is publicly available on GitHub,\footnote{ {\url{https://github.com/castor-software/jdbl-experiments}}} and the raw data obtained from the execution is available on Zenodo: \href{http://doi.org/10.5281/zenodo.3975515}{10.5281/zenodo.3975515}.
+Each debloating execution is performed inside a Docker image in order to eliminate any potential side effects.
+The Docker image that we used during our experiment is available on DockerHub: \href{https://hub.docker.com/repository/docker/tdurieux/jdbl}{tdurieux/jdbl} which uses \jdbl commit SHA: \href{https://github.com/castor-software/jdbl/tree/c57396a5739e6ac3b0fa434342eb57b6f945914b}{c57396a}.
+The execution framework is publicly available on GitHub \cite{jdbl-expe}, and the raw data obtained from the complete execution is available on Zenodo: \href{http://doi.org/10.5281/zenodo.3975515}{10.5281/zenodo.3975515}.
 The \jdbl execution framework is composed of 3\textit{K} lines of Python code.\looseness=-1